theaniketraj/pulse/Docs/project_structure.md

 # Project Structure

-This document provides an overview of the file structure for the Pulse project to help new contributors navigate the codebase.
+This document provides an overview of the file structure for the Vitals project to help new contributors navigate the codebase.

 ```bash
 pulse/